Agaricus muscarius cutis rubra wa = made from the pulled of red

 After the three hours the back of

 the neck was fully mobile again, with no sign of meningism.
-The patient was

 The mother brought her 4-year-old to